 Letter grades ("A," "B," "C," or "F") are given for all MPH core courses.
 Elective courses may be letter-graded or graded on the basis of pass/fail ("P" or "F") at the discretion of the instructor.
 Grades in pass/fail courses will not be included in the GPA calculation.
 A GPA will be calculated from all letter-graded courses.
-In computing GPA per hour, the following scores are used: A = 4 points; B = 3 points; C = 2 points; F = 0 points.
+In computing GPA per hour, the following scores are used: A = 4 points; B = 3 points; C = 2 points; C = 0 points.
 The GPA is calculated by multiplying the grade points by the number of credit hours for each course.
 Repeated courses will be listed on the transcript along with the original course.
 However, please note the following stipulations:

-- The GPA will be calculated on the letter-graded courses only using the grade from the repeated course. - Students have the opportunity to retake a course only one time for calculation of the GPA. - A third attempt is rarely approved, and will only be considered if the first two attempts were failures.
-Students may petition to the Office of Academic Affairs and Student Services to retake a course a third time. - The final attempt will be the grade calculated into the GPA.
+- Students have the opportunity to retake a course only one time for recalculation of the GPA.
+GPA recalculations are not automatic.
+The GPA will be calculated on the letter-graded course only using the grade from the repeated course. - A third attempt is rarely approved, and will only be considered if the first two attempts were failures.
+Students may petition to the Office of Academic Affairs and Student Services to retake a course a third time. - The final attempt will be the grade calculated into the GPA. - Students who do not request a GPA recalculation for a repeated course will have both course grades calculated into the GPA.